-Electric Tabulating System Salesman's Model
+Electric Tabulating Machine and Sorter: Salesman's Model

 Originally, the model would have had a small sorter on the right.
 The model still has the cables (threads in this model) that would have connected the tabulator to the sorter.
-Made of carved black walnut, it is a beautiful copy of the Tabulating machine.
+Made of carved black walnut, it is a beautiful copy of the Hollerith Electric Tabulating Machine.
 There are no markings that indicate if the model also had a cardreader attached to the Tabulator.
 The cardreader would have appeared on the right hand side of the main shelf of the Tabulator.

 If you have any further information on this item, please contact us or leave a comment.

-Related Item 2: Different Methods of Tabulating Census Data
+Related Items Related Item 1: An Electric Tabulating System; Author's Edition Related Item 2: Different Methods of Tabulating Census Data